noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 ### Adding a webcomponent

-Webcomponents can either be managed via the admin API or via the origins method using the crawler.
+Webcomponents can either be managed via the admin API ~~or via the origins method using the crawler.~~

-**NOTE:** While it is possible to manipulate webcomponents that are actively imported by the crawler via the api, the changes will get overwritten by the crawler.

-Adding a new webcomponent requires an entry in the main json file.
-This file can be found in the repository configured as "application.repository.origin.url".

-> origins.json

-1) Use a UUID-generator to create a new id
-2) Create a new entry in the origins file referencing the repository of the webcomponent
-3) Add at least one version-tag to the reposotory of the webcomponent.
-Version tags must look like this: v1.0

-The repository of the new webcomponent must have at least one version tag and contain a wcs-manifest.json file!
+**NOTE:** The crawler is deprecated.
+Use the webcompstore-cli python program to interact with the API.

 ### wcs-manifest.json